How did other countries get proportional representation?

 Fair Vote Canada encourages parties to start the conversation that could lead to a multi-party agreement with a National Citizens’ Assembly on Electoral Reform.

-For a more detailed assessment of voting system change over time in Western Europe and Anglo-American countries, including majoritarian systems, see this analysis by Associate Professor Dennis Pilon.
+For a more detailed assessment of voting system change over time in Western Europe and Anglo-American countries, including majoritarian systems, see this analysis by Associate Professor Dennis Pilon or watch the webinar on how other countries adopted PR.

 How OECD democracies that use proportional representation adopted PR or subsequently revised their PR system